mantidproject/mantid/Code/Mantid/docs/source/algorithms/Q1D-v2.rst

 Normalized Intensity
 ####################

-This `algorithm <http://www.mantidproject.org/Algorithm>`_ takes a workspace of number of neutron counts against `wavelength <http://www.mantidproject.org/Units>`_ and creates a workspace of cross section against Q. The output Q bins boundaries are defined by setting the property OutputBinning.
+This :ref:`algorithm <Algorithm>` takes a workspace of number of neutron counts against `wavelength <http://www.mantidproject.org/Units>`_ and creates a workspace of cross section against Q. The output Q bins boundaries are defined by setting the property OutputBinning.